 - Once the cutting starts to grow a new set of leaves and gets established, transplant it into the garden.

-Growing Requirement of Mulberry Tree
+Growing Requirements of Mulberry Tree

 The plant needs consistently moist soil to grow well.
-Water the mulberry plant whenever the topsoil feels dry to touch.
+Water the mulberry plant whenever the topsoil feels dry to the touch.
 Once the tree gets established, you don’t have to look after watering.
 It will take care of itself.